WalMaa/unioulu-ips-community-app/README.md

 1. Go to the Appwrite Overview dashboard.
 2. Under "Integrations" select "Add platform".
 3. Select the platform type (e.g., Flutter app).
-4. Select the correct platform and fill out the details
+4. Select the correct platform and fill out the details (the package name should be the same as your Flutter app's package name.
+Current name is "community" and it is defined in pubspec.yaml).
 5. Click through the optional steps and press "Go to dashboard".